 We all know, with a grief that runs quietly behind the daily political and social aggravation, behind the endless tales of more easily fathomed injustices, that a considerable proportion of our street drinkers, prison population and ‘criminal underclass’ are victims of early deprivation, alienation and abuse, often kicked off by similarly deprived parents, usually made worse by a cock-eyed response to early offending from cash-strapped or wrong-headed authorities.

 Occasionally, one of those fated-from-birth chaos-merchants has the energy, the heart and the imagination to break through clearly enough to make a mark on society.
 It’s a stupendous achievement against (for most of us) unimaginable odds.
-That’s why I can’t recommend these two books highly enough.
+That’s why I can’t recommend these two books highly enough (links at the end of this article).

 If you haven’t encountered either of them, please pick one and read it – then come back and read the other one, until the lesson really hits home.